 D – E Provincial Parks

-Elk Falls PP: Located near Campbell River, this 1,055-hectare park features a suspension bridge, a raging waterfall and a much sought-after campground.
+Elk Falls PP is found near Campbell River.
+This 1,055-hectare park features a suspension bridge, a raging waterfall and a much sought-after campground.

-Englishman River Falls PP: This beautiful 97-hectare park is located near Parksville in the small community of Errington.
+Englishman River Falls PP is a beautiful 97-hectare park near Parksville in the small community of Errington.
 It features two stunning waterfalls, deep canyons, and a lush forest mix of old-growth and large second-growth trees.

-Eves PP: This small 19-hectare park is located in the community of Westholme in the District of North Cowichan.
-In 1962, Mrs. Janet Goodall donated the land to the Province, and today visitors enjoy the beautiful hiking trails and scenery.
+Eves PP is a small 19-hectare park located in the community of Westholme in the District of North Cowichan.
+In 1962, Mrs. Janet Goodall donated the land to the Province.
+Today, visitors enjoy the beautiful hiking trails and scenery.

 Marine Access Only Parks

-Dawley Passage PP: This boat-accessed 154-hectare park is located at the south end of Fortune Channel between Meares Island and Tofino.
+Dawley Passage PP is a 154-hectare park at the south end of Fortune Channel between Meares Island and Tofino.
 The sheltered waters make it a popular spot for kayaking.

-Dionisio Point PP: Located at the north end of Galiano Island, this 142-hectare rugged park offers a unique shoreline, sandy beaches and a beautiful forested area.
+Dionisio Point PP is at the north end of Galiano Island.
+This 142-hectare rugged park offers a unique shoreline, sandy beaches and a beautiful forested area.
 Scuba divers love this area for its abundance of marine life.
-30 walk-in campsites are accessible via the foreshore.
+Thirty walk-in campsites are accessible via the foreshore.

-Discovery Island PMP: Located 2 nautical miles east of Victoria, this 61-hectare park has four walk-in campsites used by sea kayakers.
+Discovery Island PMP is located two nautical miles east of Victoria.
+This 61-hectare park has four walk-in campsites used by sea kayakers.
 There is no sheltered anchorage available at this park.

 Dixie Cove PMP: This 156-hectare park is on Hohoae Island in Kyuquot Sound.
 It features a sheltered anchorage for boaters and is a wonderful fishing and sea kayaking destination.

-Epper Passage PP: Accessible by boat only, this 306-hectare park is between Meares Island and Vargas Island within Clayoquot Sound.
+Epper Passage PP is a 306-hectare park between Meares Island and Vargas Island.
 The area offers various water-based wilderness recreation activities, including kayaking, boating, fishing, scuba diving and wildlife viewing.

 Fossli Provincial Park

-Fort Rodd Hill and Fisgard Lighthouse National Historic Sites (NP): At this National Historic Site near Victoria, one can view the oldest lighthouse on Canada’s West Coast.
+Fort Rodd Hill and Fisgard Lighthouse National Historic Sites (NP).
+One can view the oldest lighthouse on Canada’s West Coast at this National Historic Site near Victoria.
 You can also tour through secret bunkers, military command posts and original 19th-century buildings at Fort Rodd Hill.
 The area also protects a restored Garry oak meadow.
 And yes, you can camp here too in their outdoor oTENTik’s!

-Fossli PP: This breathtaking 52-hectare day-use park is one of Port Alberni’s hidden gems.
-With crystal clear creeks, moss-covered rocks and a lush forest, walking in this park makes you feel like you are in another world.
+Fossli PP: This breathtaking 52-hectare day-use park is one of Port Alberni‘s hidden gems.
+It offers crystal-clear creeks, moss-covered rocks and a lush forest.
+Walking in this park makes you feel like you are in another world.

-Gabriola Sands PP: This picturesque 6-hectare day-use park features two sandy beaches and large manicured lawns on the north end of Gabriola.
+Gabriola Sands PP is a picturesque 6-hectare day-use park on the north end of Gabriola.
+The area features two sandy beaches and large manicured lawns.
 Swimming, picnicking, and field games are popular activities at this park.

-Gold Muchalat PP: This 653-hectare park near Gold River offers a pristine wilderness environment for sports fishing, wildlife viewing and rustic hiking.
-The park provides a key winter habitat for Roosevelt elk and black-tailed deer and is home to the Marbled Murrelet and a variety of fish species.
+Gold Muchalat PP is a 653-hectare park near Gold River.
+The area offers a pristine wilderness environment for sports fishing, wildlife viewing and rustic hiking.
+The park provides a key winter habitat for Roosevelt elk and black-tailed deer.
+It’s also home to the Marbled Murrelet and various fish species.

-Goldstream PP: This popular 477-hectare park near Victoria offers an old-growth forest, two large waterfalls and a beautiful stream that’s the site of the annual salmon run in the fall.
+Goldstream PP is a popular 477-hectare park near Victoria.
+It offers an old-growth forest, several waterfalls and the annual salmon run in the fall.
 Goldstream offers plenty of vehicle-accessible campsites and two large group sites.

-Gordon Bay PP: This sought-after campground on Lake Cowichan is in an area that boasts some of the highest annual temperatures in Canada.
+Gordon Bay PP is a sought-after campground on Lake Cowichan.
+It’s in an area that boasts some of the highest annual temperatures in Canada.
 This 104-hectare park is ideal for swimming, boating, and freshwater fishing.

-Gowlland Tod PP: This 1,280-hectare day-use park near Victoria offers more than 25 km of hiking trails in varying degrees of difficulty.
-The park encompasses nearly the entire east side of the Saanich Inlet and protects one of Greater Victoria’s last remaining natural areas.
+Gowlland Tod PP is a 1,280-hectare day-use park near Victoria.
+It offers more than 25 km of hiking trails in varying degrees of difficulty.
+The park encompasses nearly the entire east side of the Saanich Inlet.
+It also protects one of Greater Victoria’s last remaining natural areas.

-Gulf Islands National Park Reserve (NP): 15 islands and over 30 islets comprise this National Park Reserve, totalling approximately 3,700 hectares.
+Gulf Islands National Park Reserve (NP) comprises 15 islands and 30 islets.
+The area is approximately 3,700 hectares.
 Many of the parks in this area were former Provincial Parks before the National Park status.
 Frontcountry, backcountry and overnight boat camping are available on several islands.
 Visitors also love to kayak, view wildlife, hike or visit the islands via day trips by boat.

-Flores Island PP: This remote 7,113-hectare park and small island off the west coast is home to a population of wolves.
+Flores Island PP is a remote 7,113-hectare park and a small island off the west coast.
+It’s home to a population of sea wolves.
 Visitors enjoy wilderness hiking, whale watching, kayaking, fishing and beach camping.
-This island is only accessible by boat.

-Gibson PMP: Situated adjacent to Flores Island on the west coast, this 143-hectare park offers sheltered anchorage, sandy beaches, and natural warm springs.
+Gibson PMP is situated adjacent to Flores Island on the west coast.
+This 143-hectare park offers sheltered anchorage, sandy beaches, and natural warm springs.

-God’s Pocket PMP: Home to a group of small islands just off Port Hardy, this 2,036-hectare park provides some of the best scuba diving on Vancouver Island.
+God’s Pocket PMP is home to several small islands off Port Hardy.
+This 2,036-hectare park provides some of the best scuba diving on Vancouver Island.
 Sheltered anchorage is available, and the area offers plenty of fishing and wildlife viewing opportunities.

 Juan de Fuca Provincial Park

-Helliwell PP: This oceanside hiking destination and the 2,872-hectare park is on Hornby Island.
-You are greeted with beautiful ocean views as you walk along the cliffside and through a small stand of old-growth Douglas fir.
+Helliwell PP. This oceanside hiking destination and the 2,872-hectare park is on Hornby Island.
+You are greeted with beautiful views as you walk along the cliffside and through a small stand of old-growth fir.

-Hemer PP: Located in Cedar on Holden Lake (South Nanaimo area), this forested 109-hectare park is a popular walking destination.
+Hemer PP is in Cedar on Holden Lake (South Nanaimo area).
+This forested 109-hectare park is a popular walking destination.
 Viewing platforms over the marshy areas provides opportunities to see Trumpeter swans, various ducks, and other marsh birds.
 Beavers have also been spotted in the area.

-Horne Lake Caves PP: Located near Qualicum Beach, this 158-hectare park provides access to the underground world through guided and self-guided caving tours.
+Horne Lake Caves PP: is near Qualicum Beach.
+This 158-hectare park provides access to the underground world through guided and self-guided caving tours.
 Above ground, visitors can find beautiful forested trails, an interpretive trail and a suspension bridge.

 John Dean PP: This 174-hectare park is at the top of Mount Newton on the Saanich Peninsula.
-The area is a popular hiking destination, as it features a stand of old-growth forest and some of the largest Douglas fir trees in the area.
+The area is a popular hiking destination.
+Features include a stand of old-growth forest and some of the largest Douglas fir trees in the area.

-Juan de Fuca PP: Situated on the southwest coast of Vancouver Island, this popular 1,528-hectare park offers wild and scenic hiking and camping opportunities.
-China Beach campground and day-use area, the 47 km Juan de Fuca Marine Trail, and the world-renowned Botanical Beach are all found in this park.
+Juan de Fuca PP. Situated on the southwest coast of Vancouver Island, this popular 1,528-hectare park offers wild and scenic hiking and camping opportunities.
+China Beach campground, the Juan de Fuca Marine Trail, and the world-renowned Botanical Beach are all found in this park.

 Boat Accessible Only Parks

-Hesquiat Lake PP: Located on the west coast in Clayoquot Sound, this extremely remote park is only accessible by boat or floatplane.
+Hesquiat Lake PP is located on the west coast in Clayoquot Sound.
+This extremely remote park is only accessible by boat or floatplane.
 The 62-hectare park protects a mature forest of hemlock, red cedar and pine trees.
-As this area is so difficult to access, very few people visit this park, and it remains completely undeveloped and unspoiled.
+As this area is so difficult to access, very few people visit this park, which remains undeveloped and unspoiled.

 Hesquiat Peninsula PP: This 7,888-hectare park encompasses most of the eastern shore of Nootka Sound.
 The area is adjacent to Cougar Annie’s Garden, a heritage garden and attraction one can visit via a guided tour.
 This park is only accessible by boat or float plane.

-Jedediah Island PMP: Located between Lasqueti Island and Texada, this small island and 603-hectare park is a popular boating and kayaking destination.
+Jedediah Island PMP: is found between Lasqueti Island and Texada.
+This small island and 603-hectare park is a popular boating and kayaking destination.
 The many secluded bays and coves offer safe anchorage and beach camping opportunities.

 Little Qualicum Falls PP. Vancouver Island View